 Favorite POV: This questions is difficult for me.
 Purely based on amount of chapters, it would be Tyrion or Arya.
 Based on my favorite change in the character, Jaime.
 If I were basing this on characters I myself identify with most, Sansa.
 Not a contender due to amount of chapters is Arianne, however I love seeing Dorne and I am particularly interested in her TWoW plotline.

 What are some of your other favorite authors and books?
-I love Edward Rutherfurd’s historical epics, Brandon Sanderson’s ‘cosmere’, Patrick Rothfuss, Flatland: A Romance of Many Dimensions, C.D.
-Payne’s series of comedic novels, Gregory Maguire’s takes on fairy tales, the webseries Worm, and various other historical novels largely Elizabethan or biblical in setting.
-I largely prefer books with female main characters, or at least prominent female characters.
+I love The Expanse series, Edward Rutherfurd’s historical epics, Brandon Sanderson’s ‘cosmere’, Patrick Rothfuss, Flatland: A Romance of Many Dimensions, C.D.
+Payne’s series of comedic novels, Gregory Maguire’s takes on fairy tales, the webseries Worm… I largely prefer books with female main characters, or at least prominent female characters.
 I have no patience for shoddily written characters and I have a love of in depth worldbuilding.

 How did you get into the series?
 Some months before the television show aired its first season, I was told to read the series by a friend (many friends, actually, including Aziz).
 When I heard that it was being made into a television show, I knew I had to start reading the books before seeing a single thing from the show so as to get an image of the characters in my mind.
 I read the first half of A Game of Thrones, then watched the beginning of season 1 as it aired, continuing to read the second half as I watched the show.
 It was awesome, seeing the books come to life so quickly after reading certain scenes.
 By the time season 1 was over, though, I had finished the first 4 books and was left to wait for A Dance With Dragons with the rest of you.